 - Certified copy of the authorization document which appoints the legal representative in Greece

-The one-stop-shop normally takes 4-5 days to complete the authentication process and approve your company registration.
+The One-Stop-Shop typically takes 4-5 days to complete the authentication process and approve the company registration.